The island of exiles

 In his 1970 book Naked Island, Australian journalist Keith Willey tells how the young men survived for thirteen months on ‘Ata by reviving the gardens and plantations of the nineteenth century, as well as by fishing and gathering birds’ eggs, until a passing ship picked them up.
 With its tale of ingenuity and courage, Naked Island resembles Robinson Crusoe, except that it features a group of protagonists, rather than Defoe’s solipsistic hero.

-As we reach the outskirts of Tafuvei, an old ‘Euan village which backs on to one of the island’s few beaches, a boy of nine or ten runs out of a grove of bananas and offers me a large green mango.
+As we reach the outskirts of Tufuvai, an old ‘Euan village which backs on to one of the island’s few beaches, a boy of nine or ten runs out of a grove of bananas and offers me a large green mango.
 "Malo" I say, taking a bite.
 I feel an urge to spit out the unripe fruit, but my tastebuds quickly adjust to its bitterness.
 "Malo aupito, sai aupito, faka oko ofa!"
 I say in my atrocious accent, resisting the temptation to ask the boy whether the fruit was fumigated.
 "Where are you going?" he asks, in mellifluous English.
-"To Tafuvei" I reply.
-"You are already in Tafuvei!" he laughs, between bites on his own mango.
-"Tafuvei is in ‘Eua!
+"To Tufuvai" I reply.
+"You are already in Tufuvai!" he laughs, between bites on his own mango.
+"Tufuvai is in ‘Eua!
 Silly!"